Federal Provisions for Unemployment

 - First, you will receive a $0 award notice in the mail saying there are not enough wages for a new claim.

-- A few days later, you will receive another notice showing that we automatically filed a PEUC extension on your other unemployment claim.
-You will also receive a text message about the extension.
-It will be backdated to one of the following, whichever comes later:
+- A few days later, you will receive another notice showing that we automatically filed a PEUC extension on your original expired unemployment claim.
+You will also receive a text message about the filed extension.
+If you are already collecting PEUC benefits and filed a UI claim after that which you don’t qualify for, we will continue paying you under the PEUC extension.

-After your extension is filed, you will need to certify for benefit payments.
+After your extension is filed, you will need to continue certifying for benefits.
 Certifying is answering basic questions every two weeks that tells us you’re still unemployed and eligible to continue receiving payments.
 Payments will be the same as the weekly benefit amount from your regular UI claim.

 If you have a PUA claim, you cannot collect PEUC at the same time.
-If you filed a PUA claim because you used all your UI benefits, we will stop your PUA claim as of March 29, and will transfer you automatically to a PEUC claim.
-If you still have false statement penalty weeks on your regular UI claim, you are not eligible for PEUC and you will continue on the PUA claim.
+If you still have false statement penalty weeks on your regular UI claim that you have not served yet, you will continue on the PUA claim.

 If you use all your PEUC benefits, you may qualify for a FED-ED extension.